bcdev/zappend/docs/guide.md

 ### Variable Encoding

 Encoding metadata specifies how array data is stored in the target dataset and includes storage data type, packing, chunking, and compression.
 Encoding metadata for a given variable is provided by the `encoding` setting.
 Since the encoding is often shared by multiple variables the wildcard variable name `*` can often be of help.

+!!! tip "Verify encoding is as expected"
+    To verify that `zappend` uses the expected encoding for your variables create a target dataset for testing from your first slice dataset and open it using `ds = xarray.open_zarr(target_dir, decode_cf=False)`.
+Then inspect dataset `ds` using the Python console or Jupyter Notebook (attribute `ds.<var>.encoding`).
+    You can also inspect the Zarr directly by opening the `<target_dir>/<var>/.zarray` or `<target_dir>/.zmetadata` metadata JSON files.

 #### Chunking

 By default, the chunking of the coordinate variable corresponding to the append dimension will be its dimension in the first slice dataset.
 Often, this will be one or a small number.
 Since `xarray` loads coordinates eagerly when opening a dataset, this can lead to performance issues if the target dataset is served from object storage such as S3.
 This is because, a separate HTTP request is required for every single chunk.
 It is therefore very advisable to set the chunks of that variable to a larger number using the `chunks` setting.
 For other variables, the chunking within the append dimension may stay small if desired:

 ```json
 {